mobxjs/mobx/docs/observable-state.md

 -   All `get`ters become `computed`.
 -   All `set`ters become `action`.
 -   All *functions on prototype* become `autoAction`.
 -   All *generator functions on prototype* become `flow`.
-(Note that generators functions are not detectable in some transpiler configurations, if flow doesn't work as expected, make sure to specify `flow` explicitly.)
+(Note that generator functions are not detectable in some transpiler configurations, if flow doesn't work as expected, make sure to specify `flow` explicitly.)
 -   Members marked with `false` in the `overrides` argument will not be annotated.
 For example, using it for read only fields such as identifiers.

 ## `observable`